jidicula/random-standup/README.md

 1. Build the tool with `go build -o random-standup`

-2. Create a team roster in a TOML file, following the format in `example.toml`:
+2. Create a team roster in a TOML file, following the format in `example-roster.toml`:
 ```toml
 [Subteam-1]
 members = ["Alice", "Bob", "Carol", "David"]